fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 When you hover over a point in your view, a tooltip will appear.
 Tooltips are small boxes, holding detailed information about a data point in the view, and are present by default.
-In this recipe, you will learn how to customize tooltips.
+In this lab, you will learn how to customize tooltips.